Leveraging Amazon FBA for Your Online Sales Success

 Bundle items when you can.

-One of the most challenging parts of Amazon selling is competing with dozens of near-identical listings that may be a handful of reviews or a few dollars in price difference but otherwise indiscernible.
+One of the most challenging parts of Amazon selling is competing with dozens of near-identical listings that may have a handful of reviews or a few dollars in price difference, but are otherwise indiscernible.

 Merchants can stand out by creating bundled Amazon listings that draw people’s attention and offer more for their money.